-It’s not uncommon for couples to experience an uptick in stress when what felt like a relatively regular routine gets flipped on its side…we can probably all relate to this, right?
-When your entire life changes (working from home, transitioning to a new way of managing your day-to-day tasks, spending more family time, even homeschooling for many families), your relationship can feel like it’s on the backburner.
-In doing so, new anxiety, confusion, and stress can be brought to the surface surrounding you and your partner.
+It’s not uncommon for couples to experience an uptick in stress when what feels like a relatively regular routine gets flipped on its side…we can probably all relate to this, right?
+When big things in your life change (changes in your job, dealing with a new baby, losing a parent, etc), your relationship can feel like it’s on the backburner, and new anxiety, confusion, and stress can be brought to the surface surrounding you and your partner.

 I first want to tell you; you are not alone.
 We are all in this same boat together.
-It’s difficult enough to manage a regular life, relationship, and family structure but throw in constant change and the unknowing of tomorrow, and you have a whole new stress-mess to work through that can feel overwhelming and often lonely.
+It’s difficult enough to manage a regular life, relationship, and family structure but throw in massive change and an uncertain tomorrow and you have a whole new stress-mess to work through that can feel overwhelming and often lonely.

-Today I want to share three practical tips for productive communication with you when you and your partner are both stressed and ultimately doing the best you can!
+Today, I want to share three practical tips for productive communication to use when you and your partner are both stressed and ultimately doing the best you can!

 The first tip is to acknowledge to yourself and your partner that you are stressed.
-Life has recently thrown many things at us, and it is very common to go into problem-solving mode.
+When life is constantly throwing things at you, it is very common to go into problem-solving mode.
 We are wired to prioritize our responsibilities first and think of ourselves last.
 You may feel the need to be strong for everyone around you, or it can be hard to admit when things get to you.
 But remember, your partner is your teammate, and ideally, they will be more than willing to help you shoulder some of your burdens.
 So don’t be afraid to let them know how you’re feeling!

 The next tip is about coming to the conversations you have with a specific purpose.
-Before you begin talking about a difficult topic or when stress is at its highest, think about what you want to get out of the conversation.
+Before you begin talking about a difficult topic or when stress is at its highest, think about your goal for the conversation.
 Are you looking for space to vent about what is going on?
 Would you like your partner to give you their advice or opinion about something?
-Maybe you need reassurance and encouragement.
+Do you need reassurance and encouragement?

 If you give the conversation a specific purpose and relay that to each other beforehand, you’ll be less likely to misunderstand each other, and make assumptions that can deepen the divide.
 Your partner also has a better idea of what they can do to contribute productively to the conversation.
 Stress can make it difficult to know how to help each other, and having a specific purpose will keep you both connected and on the same page.

 When stress creeps in, there can be a rush of thoughts and emotions that overwhelm you.
 Your mind could be running a mile a minute.
 This has a way of interfering with how we communicate.